mwilliamson/whack/README.rst

 properties:

 -  ``name``: the name of the package, such as ``nginx``.
-It should only contain lowercase letters, numbers, and hypens.
+It should only contain lowercase letters, numbers, and hyphens.
 -  ``sourcePaths`` (optional): the paths in the source package that are required to build the package.
 Defaults to ``["whack"]``.
 -  ``defaultParameters`` (optional): an object containing the default